Review and road test of the Citroen C5 Aircross

 Ten Second Review of the Citroen C5 Aircross

-The C5 Aircross is, according to its maker, 'the most comfortable SUV on the market'.
+Citroen's C5 Aircross is, according to its maker, 'the most comfortable SUV on the market'.
 Quite a claim, given that this isn't a large, luxury crossover but is targeted at family buyers currently considering volume mid-sized models in this class like Nissan's Qashqai and SEAT's Ateca.
-Citroen may be rather late to this party but at least it's trying to bring something new.
+This revised version gets a more assertive look and higher equipment levels, plus its smarter cabin is still one of the most spacious and flexible in the segment.

 The legendary Citroen 2CV had a reputation for being able to comfortably traverse a ploughed field.
 That apart though, this French brand can't call on much customer recognition when it comes to vehicles cable of functioning off the beaten track.
 That has to change, given the current European obsession with SUVs and the company is depending on its Aircross range of models to convince customers of its crossover credibility.

 The first signs in this regard have been promising for the Gallic maker.
 The little C3 Aircross, launched in Summer 2017, has sold well in the small supermini-derived SUV sector.
-This family hatch-based C5 Aircross will be equally important.
-Citroen's Head of Product Xavier Peugeot says it brings 'an all-new level of overall comfort' to the segment and there's now a plug-in Hybrid version too.
+This family hatch-based C5 Aircross, which arrived here in 2018, has proved to be equally important.
+Citroen claims that it brings 'a fresh level of overall comfort' to the segment and there's an efficient range of engines that includes a petrol plug-in Hybrid version.
+Here, we look at the usefully updated version of this car.

 This car's key differentiating point is the way it glides over bumps.
 That ability comes courtesy of its Progressive Hydraulic Cushion suspension system.
 This two-stage set-up features a couple of hydraulic stops on each side of the car, one for compression, the other for rebound.
 For major uneven ground impacts, the hydraulic stops work with the springs and shock absorbers to avoid jerky movements and unpleasant bouncing.
 Thicker softer seat padding also embellishes the impression of comfort.
 And double-laminated front windows and engine bay soundproofing play their part in reducing cabin noise